Buffalo Tom (album)

-Buffalo Tom is the debut album by the American alternative rock band Buffalo Tom, released in 1988 and featuring production from J Mascis.
+Buffalo Tom is the debut studio album by the American alternative rock band Buffalo Tom, released in 1989 and featuring production from J Mascis.

 Critical reception

 AllMusic wrote that "some bands offer up everything they have on their first album, and some bands just get started; Buffalo Tom indicates that this band was clearly in the latter category, but if they had a way to go in the originality sweepstakes, there was no arguing they had plenty of talent and potential."